 specifies the write and read protection keys for the file.
-These keys are in the form of a hexadecimal halfword, the most-significant byte of which signifies the write key and the least-significant byte, the read key.
+These keys are in the form of a hexadecimal halfword, the most significant byte of which signifies the write key and the least significant byte, the read key.
 If this parameter is omitted, both keys default to 0.

-EC specifies that the file type to be allocated is extendable contiguous.
+specifies that the file type to be allocated is extendable contiguous.

-bsize is a decimal number specifying the physical block size to be used for buffering and debuffering operations on the index file or data communications device, and for the data blocks used for indexed, nonbuffered indexed, and extendable contiguous files.
-When INDEX, EC, or NB is specified, bsize represents the block size in sectors of the physical data blocks containing the file.
-When ITAM is specified, bsize represents the buffer size in bytes.
-For INDEX files and ITAM buffers, this parameter cannot exceed the maximum block size established by the system generation (sysgen) procedure.
-For EC and NB files, this parameter may be any value between 1 and 255 inclusive.
-If bsize is omitted, the default value for INDEX files and ITAM buffers is 256 bytes (one sector).
-For EC and NB files, the default is 64 sectors.
+is a decimal number specifying the physical block size to be used for buffering and debuffering operations on the index file or data communications device, and for the data blocks used for indexed, nonbuffered indexed, and extendable contiguous files.
+When INDEX, EC or NB is specified, bsize represents the block size in sectors of the physical data blocks containing the file.
+When ITAM is specified, bsize represents the buffer size in INDEX files and ITAM buffers, if bytes.
+For this parameter exceeds the maximum block size established during sysgen or by the operator, the maximum is used.
+For EC and NB files, this parameter can be any value between 1 and 255, inclusive.
+If bsize is omitted, the established at sysgen or by the default operator is used for INDEX and NB files; for EC and LR files, the default is 64 sectors.

-isize is a decimal number specifying the index block size.
-For INDEX files, the default value is one sector (256 bytes).
-For EC and NB files, the default value is three sectors (768 bytes).
-The index block size cannot exceed the maximum disk block size established by the sysgen procedure.
+is a decimal number specifying the index block For INDEX and NB files, the default size. value is established at sysgen or by the SET BLOCKS command.
+For EC and LR files, the is three sectors (768 bytes). default value If the index block size exceeds the maximum disk block size established at sysgen or by the SET BLOCKS command, the maximum is used.
 Neither bsize nor isize may exceed 255.

-INDEX specifies the file type to be allocated is indexed.
+specifies the file type to be allocated is indexed.

-lrecl is a decimal number specifying the logical record length of an indexed or nonbuffered indexed file, or a data communications device.
+logical lrecl is a decimal number specifying the record length of an indexed or nonbuffered indexed file, or a data communications device.
 It cannot exceed 65,535 bytes.
-The default for indexed and nonbuffered indexed files is l26.
+The default indexed and nonbuffered indexed files is for 126.
 It may optionally be followed by a slash (/), which delimits lrecl from bsize.

-NB specifies that the file type to be allocated is nonbuffered indexed.
+specifies that the file type to be allocated is nonbuffered indexed.